 What Is Sole Custody?

 Most people do not differentiate between one parent getting the overwhelming majority of the parenting time or rights and sole custody.
 However, it is important to note the possibility of some parents getting no parenting time or rights at all.
-The court will provide one parent with sole physical custody if the other parent is deemed an unfit parent.
+The court provides one parent with sole physical custody if the other parent is deemed an unfit parent.

 In some cases, the court may go as far as to terminate the rights of the other parent.
 This may occur if the parent gets convicted of particular crimes that might endanger a child.
 An example is child abuse or inappropriate sexual conduct with a child.
 State laws vary on what might result in parental termination.